Kitura/Kitura-CredentialsGitHub/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-CredentialsGitHub requires **Swift 4.0.3**.
+The latest version of Kitura-CredentialsGitHub requires **Swift 4.0** or newer.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## Example of GitHub web login
 This guide assumes basic knowledge of `Kitura` app routing.